Dnepropetrovsk maniacs: Victim in the video

-The man whose murder is recorded in the leaked video was identified as Sergei Yatzenko from the village of Taroms'ke.
+The man whose murder was recorded in the leaked video was identified as Sergei Yatzenko, a 48-year-old man from the village of Taroms'ke.
 His murder took place on 12 July 2007, and his body was found on 16 July.
-Yatzenko was 48 years old.
 He had recently been forced into retirement due to a cancerous tumor in his throat.
 The treatment left him unable to speak for some time, but Yatzenko was unhappy with being unable to work and continued to find odd jobs around the village.
 He took on small construction work, repaired cars, wove baskets, and cooked for his family.
 He was beginning to regain his voice at the time he was murdered.
-Yatzenko was married and had two sons and one grandchild.
+Yatzenko was married, had two sons and one grandchild.
 He also looked after his disabled mother.

 At around 14:30 on the day of the murder, he called his wife to say he was going to fill his motorcycle and visit his grandchild.
 He never arrived at his grandson's house, and his cellphone was turned off by 18:00.
 His wife Lyudmila called a friend and walked around the village, afraid that her husband might have fallen ill or had a motorcycle accident.
 They could not locate any sign of him.
 They also could not file a missing person's report, since in Ukraine a person cannot be declared missing until at least 72 hours after last being seen.
 The next day, Lyudmila posted photographs of her husband around the village and enlisted more local help to search the surrounding area.
 Four days later, a local who saw one of Lyudmila's posters remembered seeing an abandoned Dnepr bike in a remote wooded area by a garbage dump.
 He took Yatzenko's relatives to the scene, where they discovered his mutilated and decomposing body.

-The fact that Yatzenko's murder was captured on video was unknown to the public until a court session on 29 October 2008.
+The video of Yatzenko's murder was unknown to the public until a court session on 29 October 2008.
 The unedited video of the murder was shown as part of a large presentation by the prosecution, causing shock in the gallery.
-The court agreed with the prosecution that the video was genuine, that it showed Suprunyuk attacking the victim and that Sayenko was the man behind the camera.
+The court agreed with the prosecution that the video was genuine, showing Suprunyuk attacking the victim and Sayenko behind the camera.

 The video showing the murder of Sergei Yatzenko was leaked to a shock site based in the United States and dated 4 December 2008.
 Ekaterina Levchenko, adviser to Ukraine's minister of the interior, was critical of the leak but admitted that control of videos on the Internet was "virtually impossible".
 Caitlin Moran of The Times watched part of the video and recalled her reaction in her column in January 2009.